 We illustrate with an example how the OGGM workflow is applied to the Tasman Glacier in New Zealand (see figure below).
 Here we describe shortly the purpose of each processing step, while more details are provided in other sections:

-- The glacier outlines extracted from a reference dataset (RGI) and are projected onto a local gridded map of the glacier (Fig. a).
+- The glacier outlines are extracted from a reference dataset (RGI) and projected onto a local gridded map of the glacier (Fig. a).
 Depending on the glacier location, a suitable source for the topographical data is downloaded automatically and interpolated to the local grid.
-The map spatial resolution depends on the size of the glacier.
+The spatial resolution of the map depends on the size of the glacier.

 - The glacier centerlines are computed using a geometrical routing algorithm (Fig. b), then filtered and slightly modified to become glacier “flowlines” with a fixed grid spacing (Fig. c).

 - The geometrical widths along the flowlines are obtained by intersecting the normals at each grid point with the glacier outlines and the tributaries’ catchment areas.
 Each tributary and the main flowline has a catchment area, which is then used to correct the geometrical widths so that the flowline representation of the glacier is in close accordance with the actual altitude-area distribution of the glacier (Fig. d).

 - Climate data and mass-balance

 - Gridded climate data (monthly temperature and precipitation) are interpolated to the glacier location and corrected for altitude at each flowline’s grid point.
 A carefully calibrated temperature-index model is used to compute the mass-balance for any month in the past.

 - Ice thickness inversion